25 Exciting Things to Do in Times Square at Night

 Honestly, it’s so not worth it!

-The other option if you want to be in Times Square but not outside is to pay some sort of crazy fee to eat at Olive Garden or one of the other basic chain restaurants in the area.
+The other option for most people, especially families, if you want to be in Times Square but not outside is to pay some sort of crazy fee to eat at Olive Garden or one of the other basic chain restaurants in the area.

-Or book a super expensive hotel room overlooking Times Square.
+Or book a super expensive hotel room overlooking Times Square, which you’ll want to do months in advance!

 Either way, I don’t think it’s worth spending the money on, when there’s a million cooler things going on in the city.

-Local’s Tip: If you’re really set on seeing the ball drop (it’s way smaller in person btw), head to one of the side streets like 42nd and 6th.
+Local’s Tip: If you’re really set on seeing the ball drop (it’s way smaller in person), head to one of the side streets like 42nd and 6th.

 You can look down the street and glimpse the event without ever having to set foot in one of those metal pens.